 To overcome these challenges, drug products based on three solubility-enhancing formulation platforms were developed: a micronized formulation using particle size reduction of the active pharmaceutical ingredient (API), a self-emulsifying drug delivery system using a lipid-based formulation, and an amorphous formulation using a spray-dried dispersion.
 These drug products were produced on a small scale for quick clinical assessment in human subjects without the need to conduct larger-scale, cost-prohibitive process development and lengthy stability programs for multiple technologies.

-In Part 1 of the study, the Translational Pharmaceutics platform enabled integration of clinical manufacturing and dosing in healthy volunteers using a six-period cross-over design to obtain comparative human PK data from the three enabling formulations.
+In Part 1 of the study, the Translational Pharmaceutics platform enabled the integration of clinical manufacturing and dosing in healthy volunteers using a six-period cross-over design to obtain comparative human PK data from the three enabling formulations.
 In Part 2 of the study, higher doses were administered to establish safety margins for patient studies, and dose linearity was determined based on the area under the curve (AUC).
 By using the Translational Pharmaceutics approach of integrating solubility-enhancing formulation development, clinical manufacturing, and testing in humans, a new lead formulation was identified in a short timeframe of about 6 months, which overcame the solubility barriers and enabled progression of the compound into patient studies.

 Case study 2: Formulation development and optimization of a modified-release (MR) dosage form to meet the target product profile (TPP) using Translational Pharmaceutics

 Numerous formulation strategies are available for designing MR dosage forms.
 One of the key challenges when developing an MR formulation is to identify the in-vivo release rate and dose required to achieve the TPP.
 While in-vitro dissolution data are generated to describe formulation release, the assumption that this will represent in-vivo performance is unproven until clinical data are available.
 Often, with MR formulations, a reduction in overall exposure (AUC) is observed when delivering to lower regions in the gastrointestinal (GI) tract, where absorption can be reduced.
-Contributing factors include reduced fluid volumes (for dissolution and solubilization) and surface area, and differing permeability.
+Contributing factors include reduced fluid volumes (for dissolution and solubilization), and surface area, and differing permeability.
 Similarly, there are recognized challenges and risks of using pre-clinical models to design MR formulations due to significant inter-species anatomical and physiological differences.
-The use of Translational Pharmaceutics, which combines formulation development, clinical manufacturing, and testing in humans, is extremely valuable to identify the optimal platform, dose, and release rate to meet the TPP of specific molecules of interest.
+The use of Translational Pharmaceutics, which combines formulation development, clinical manufacturing, and testing in humans, is extremely valuable in identifying the optimal platform, dose, and release rate to meet the TPP of specific molecules of interest.

 In one case study, an NCE in development for the treatment of inflammatory diseases was being dosed twice a day (BID) or three times a day (TID) during early trials due to a short half-life and a slower terminal phase.
 The client wanted to develop a once-a-day (QD) product to increase patient compliance and therapeutic outcomes.
-The TPP was a lower peak-to-trough ratio compared to the immediate-release (IR) product and coverage of the lowest efficacious concentration over the desired duration.
+The TPP had a lower peak-to-trough ratio compared to the immediate-release (IR) product and coverage of the lowest efficacious concentration over the desired duration.
 Matrix-based MR dosage forms were proposed to reduce the dosing frequency.

 At Quotient Sciences, we carried out two studies to achieve these objectives.
 In the first study, matrix minitablets in capsule or monolithic matrix tablets were developed and evaluated using in-vitro dissolution rates of 80% release over 8 and 12 hours.
 While a QD PK profile was achieved in the fasted state with the slower in-vitro dissolution rate with both types of matrix-based drug products, the formulation was susceptible to a food effect when administered with a high-fat meal.
 This resulted in most of the exposure occurring within the first 12 hours of dosing, which is not optimal for QD dosing.

 The second study built on the results of the first study and was designed to evaluate a proprietary technology platform, DiffCORE™, from the client, with the goal of overcoming the food effect.
-The use of Translational Pharmaceutics enabled evaluation of multiple variables in this two-part adaptive clinical study, including formulation modifications, food effect, and dose levels/tablet strengths.
-Flexibility was maximized by inclusion of a two-dimensional formulation design space in the regulatory submission, which allowed quantitative changes in release rate and dosing during the clinical study to achieve the desired PK profile.
+The use of Translational Pharmaceutics enabled the evaluation of multiple variables in this two-part adaptive clinical study, including formulation modifications, food effect, and dose levels/tablet strengths.
+Flexibility was maximized by the inclusion of a two-dimensional formulation design space in the regulatory submission, which allowed quantitative changes in release rate and dosing during the clinical study to achieve the desired PK profile.
 This integrated Translational Pharmaceutics approach allowed multiple formulation iterations to be tested in the same individuals in both the fed and fasted state within a short timeframe, resulting in rapid identification of the most optimal formulation enabling QD dosing (2).

 Case study 3: Pediatric formulation development, taste assessment, and relative bioavailability evaluation using Translational Pharmaceutics